 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges are recognised in equity.
 The gain or loss relating to the ineffective portion is recognised immediately in the Statement of Profit or Loss.
-Amounts accumulated in equity are transferred to the Statement of Profit or Loss in the periods when the hedged item affects profit or loss.
+Amounts accumulated in equity are transferred to the Statement of Profit or Loss in the periods when the hedged item affects Statement of Profit or Loss.